Skip to content

 :draft: false

 reStructuredText also accepts two styles.
-A complete leading YAML frontmatter block is used when present (as some MyST setups produce it).
+A complete leading fenced frontmatter block (YAML, TOML, or JSON) is used when present (as some MyST setups produce it).
 Otherwise docmeta reads the native page metadata:

 Getting started